On time and busting rhymes

 We sang KISS karaoke, ate some dinner, and she introduced a throng of faces to me between bites, but I had trouble with their names.
 The tiki decor was disarming.
 I liked her curly red hair and goading laugh, but she was a step out of my league from the start.

 I’d had some good times, but remained a lump of uninspired, flesh-covered dough.
 The cold weather was keeping me in form, but if I didn’t round into shape by summer, I was going to melt into a puddle and accidentally slip through a sewer drain.

 Thankfully, over the years I’d learned how to entertain a woman more keenly.
 In the beginning, I thought about nothing but seeing them naked, but with age I’d grown to appreciate getting common sense smacked into my neanderthal skull; maybe even more than a nice set of nipples.

 I was spinning in this violent, haphazard vortex of imagined writer’s block and assorted nipple varieties until I met Sarah, who intimidated me immediately.

 She looked pretty on the internet—there was a photo of her holding a large fish.
-After some polite flirtation we arranged to meet at a dingy place I liked.
+After some flirtation we arranged to meet at a dingy place I liked.

-She approached the bar’s front door and removed an ID from her purse, her legs swinging in long strides while she walked.
+She approached the bar’s front door and removed an ID from her purse, her legs swinging in long strides when she walked.
 She acknowledged the bouncer and sat down next to me with a nervous smile.

 All first dates initiated on the internet start the same way: with a cautious ten minutes where both parties watch for sudden movements, and make broad generalizations about the other based on otherwise imperceptible nervous ticks.
 That thaws, and then you’re comparing your instinctual senses of when to fly the coop.